 A Neptune day is 16 hours and 7 minutes.

-Astronomer Johann Galle saw Neptune for the first time through a telescope in 1846.
-He named it after the Roman god of the sea because its bright blue.
+Astronomer, Johann Galle saw Neptune for the first time through a telescope in 1846.
+He named it after the Roman God of the Sea, due to it’s bright blue color.

 Neptune is 4.5 billion kilometers away from the Sun, which means it is very cold.

-Neptune has a high proportion of ice present which is due to the extreme cold conditions because of its huge distance from the Sun.
+As Neptune is so far away from the Sun, it has a high proportion of ice present, due to the extreme cold conditions.

-Neptune is 2700 million miles or 4345 kilometres away from Earth.
+Neptune is 2700 million miles or 4345 million kilometres away from Earth.